21/04/2025 - 16/02/2025 (Week5 - Week7)

 Again, I look for reference online search for humanized object and

 pigeon vector illustrations.
-I explore with different face expressions.
+I explore with different face expressions for the aircond and toaster.

 The challenge is to humanized them by adding the face expression while